Books on Hertfordshire

 This book says that the Hunt owes its origins to the Countess of Salisbury, who formed a pack in or about 1775.
-Owing to ill-health she handed the hounds over to the Hertfordshire Hunt Club in 1819 but remained in come sort of control until 1828 when she was succeeded by Mr Thomas Sebright.
+Owing to ill-health she handed the hounds over to the Hertfordshire Hunt Club in 1819 but she remained in some sort of control until 1828 when she was succeeded by Mr Thomas Sebright.
 Details are then given of the Hunt under succeeding Masters of the Hounds.

 The booklet gives details (including winners) of Puppy Show and Point-to-Point Meetings between 1922 and 1930.
 For instance at the Point-to-Point Meeting at Highfield Hall, St Albans, on April 6th 1922 "There were five runners in the Farmers Heavy Weight Races.
 They were headed by Mr A. J. Reynolds' U Boat (Mr. D. D. Bulger), with Mr. R. Booth's Kildare (Mr. R, Booth) and Mr A. J. Reynolds' Scratchface (Major G. Moody) following in order."
 The 1923, 1924 and 1925 meetings were also held at Highfield Hall, with later meetings at Friars Wash.